Soumya-55/ExpenseTrackerr/README.md

-# Expensify - Expense and Budget Management System
+# Expense Tracker - Expense and Budget Management System

-*Expensify* is an application designed to help users manage their expenses and budgets efficiently.
+*Expense Tracker* is an application designed to help users manage their expenses and budgets efficiently.
 It allows users to input their daily expenses, categorize them, and track their spending against predefined budgets.
 Built with *Java, **MySQL, and **JDBC*, this project aims to provide an intuitive system for personal finance management.

 ## Features